 The two basic types of teleprompters are camera mounted and speech prompters.
 Camera prompters have a hood with a camera behind the beamsplitter glass.
 These teleprompters are used to record or broadcast video via a camera.
 Speech Prompters have the talent on one side and the audience on the other side.
 The speaker can see the text or slide and the audience cannot.
 Prompter People makes the widest variety of teleprompters and the videos and links below will introduce you to the products and explain what each can do for you.”

 The videos on this page will help you to learn to simply and easily choose the best Prompter People teleprompter for you.

 This video helps you choose the right Prompter People teleprompter for your needs.
 You can also call us directly M-F 8-5 PST at 408-866-9100x102.

 This video explains the differences between the Proline and FLEX lines from Prompter People.

-the Prompter People line of teleprompters is constantly grouwing and upgrading with all monitors being reversing monitors, High Bright Daylight readable promtpers at affordable prices and wide screen prompters including 24" and 32".
+the Prompter People line of teleprompters is constantly growing and upgrading with all monitors being reversing monitors, High Bright Daylight readable prompters at affordable prices and wide screen prompters including 24" and 32".
 A full line of iPAD and Android prompters are available so be sure to contact us if you have any questions.